 Best secret sales websites

-Whether you're a seasoned shopaholic or just looking to save on a holiday, having a gander on a secret/flash sale site can help keep your costs down.
+Whether you're a seasoned shopaholic or just looking to save some cash, having a gander on a secret/flash sale site can help keep your costs down.
 Way down.

-We've put together our ultimate list of secret sales websites, as well as some tips on how to to milk them for all they're worth.
-Looks like it's shopping time!
+We've put together our ultimate list of secret sales websites, as well as some not-so-secret tips on how to milk them for all they're worth.
+Shhh(op).

 What are secret sale websites?